StrickTechnologies/Strick.PlusCon/docs/grid.md

 To create a grid, use the `Grid` class.
 Add columns and rows.
 Then use the `Show` method to display the grid.

+Columns can be added using any of the various `AddColumn` methods or the grid's `Columns` collection.
+Rows can be added using any of the various `AddRow` methods or the grid's `Rows` collection.
+There is also an `AddSeparatorRow` method that will add a "separator" row to the grid.
+A separator row is just a normal row with each cell's `FillerChar` property set to the value of the `fillerChar` argument, and each cell's `Content` property set to `null`.

 Styling for all the grid's cells can be set via the `CellStyle`, and `CellContentStyle` properties.
 These styles can be overridden at the column, row, and cell level.